 Korean Foods To Try In October

-If you walk through Korean villages, or go hiking in the mountains, you’ll see an array of colourful foods on farms or for sale in traditional markets, street corners, or even from the back of a lorry.
+If you walk through a Korean village, or go mountain hiking, you’ll see an array of colourful foods on farms or for sale in traditional markets, street corners, or even from the back of a lorry.
 Some of it you can even pick up from the ground.
+Watch out for chestnut shells if you’re hiking in Korea’s mountains.

 Korean Pancakes (Jeon)